 Considerations when checking for plagiarism As an editor, when is it worth your while to check for plagiarism and when is intuitive screening enough?
 Online plagiarism tools can be extremely useful, but does every manuscript need to be checked?
 Costs are to be weighed...read more

 Inviting external reviewers: how many? when?
 Upon receiving a new manuscript, a chain reaction is set into motion.
 The editorial staff will typically contact an Editor-in-Chief, and either this editor or an Associate Editor will then be responsible for inviting...read more

 Deciding your journal's Review Time There has been a big push over the last 10 years to get academic work published as quickly as possible.
 As time to publication becomes more and more critical, there is a trend to make review times shorter now than before.
 How short...read more

 When is an online editorial management system necessary?
 Many academic journal editors struggle with the question of whether it is necessary to convert to a web-based peer review system.
 While it's no secret that the peer review process can be heavy on administrative...read more

 Single blind, Double blind or open?
 When it comes to choosing the reviewer confidentiality for your journal, there are typically three options: Single Blind, Double Blind and Open.
 A short description of the pros and cons of each follows: Single blind In a “Single...read more

 Co-editors: how do I choose the ideal number?
 Many journal editors struggle with deciding exactly how many "associate" or "co-editors" are needed for their journal.
 Examining two factors may ultimately help determine that ideal number.
 Take a look at your journal's...read more

 Online peer-review platform developed for and by academic journal professionalsread more

 1175 Copenhagen K

-Manuscript Manager encourages customers and business partners to uphold high standards in academic and peer review practices.
+Manuscript Manager encourages customers and business partners to uphold high standards in peer review.
 Thus, we refer to the standards of DOAJ, COPE and OASPA, when considering partnerships.